Our profiles for DC Comics characters often use jargon about this publisher’s continuity – “pre-Crisis”, “Earth-4”, “rebooted LSH”, etc..

 After the appearances of these new heroes, DC’s second superhero team was created in 1958.
 The Legion of Super-Heroes were different from the Justice Society in that the Legion existed 1,000 years in the future in the 30th Century.
 These heroes time traveled back to the 20th century to induct the hero who had inspired them, and thus Superboy joined the Legion.

-The Legion continued to be popular enough to stay in print for the next nearly 50 years.
+The Legion continued to be popular enough to stay in print for almost 50 years.

 In 1954, due to pressure from Senate hearings (possibly spurred on by the publication of Seduction of the Innocent, by Fredric Wertham), the Comics Code Authority was created.
 Comics had been suggested as keys to juvenile delinquency, immorality and criminal behavior.
 So rather than face governmental oversight the current publishers created the Comics Code to self regulate.